 The Cure to Sitting

 The cure for too much sitting may be easier than you think!
-A recent study found that two simple actions can reduce many of the adverse effects of a sedentary lifestyle.
+A recent study found that two simple actions can reduce many of a sedentary lifestyle’s adverse effects.

 Substituting sleep and light physical activity for prolonged sitting is associated with lower stress, happier moods, and healthier body mass index.
 The research was conducted by Iowa State University and published in the American Journal of Preventive Medicine.